matthew-z/matthew-z.github.io/source/about/index.md

 #### Zhaohao Zeng

-I am a CS PhD student, and my research interests are in the areas of machine learning, computational linguistics and information retrieval.
-I obtained a B.E in Electronics from Liverpool.
-Currently I am a member of [the Real Sakai Lab](http://sakailab.com), Waseda University.
-I would like to share my ideas and thoughts in my blog.
+Zhaohao Zeng is a second-year Ph.D student in the Department of Computer Science at Waseda University, Japan.
+He works with Professor Tetsuya Sakai, and his primary research interests are Information Retrieval and Natural Language Processing.
+In addition, he was working at Microsoft and Apple Inc. for internship.
+Before coming to Japan, he received the B.E degree from the University of Liverpool, UK.

-Please check my [LinkedIn](https://www.linkedin.com/in/zhaohaozeng/en) profile or [CV](/about/Zhaohao_Zeng_cv.pdf) for more details.
+[LinkedIn](https://www.linkedin.com/in/zhaohaozeng/en) profile or [CV](/about/Zhaohao_Zeng_cv.pdf) for more details.

 ---